tiffanyshafa/Tugas-1/README.md

 - Ice Cubes 🧊

 ## How to Make ⋆˙⟡
 1. Put 1 sachet of Nescafe Ice Roast 2gr into a mug.
-(Sometimes when i want the coffee to be stronger, i use 2 sachets.)
+(Sometimes when i want the coffee to be stronger, i use 2 sachets).
 2. Pour some water into the mug.
-(It's okay if the water is not hot, Nescafe Ice Roast will dissolve in cold water.)
+(It's okay if the water is not hot, Nescafe Ice Roast will dissolve in cold water).
 3. Stir well.
-4. Add some ice cubes
+4. Add some ice cubes.
 5. Pour in 200ml of Oatside Oat Milk.
-(I like it not too sugary, and this milk already sweet enough!)
+(I like it not too sugary, and this milk already sweet enough!).
 6. My kind of everyday coffee is ready to boost my energy!!☕✨